Date of creation

 There is a growing demand in the sustainable investment community for tools that provide timely information on the quality of national energy policies.
-This demand comes from investors who want their investments that are socially responsible and support ecodevelopment.
+This demand comes from investors who want their investments to be profitable, socially responsible and support ecodevelopment.

 Tools are needed both to identify these investments and to help to measure their ex-post performance.

-The HELIO Index for Investors (HIFI) is based the organisation’s experience and expertise in indicator development.
+The HELIO Index for Investors (HIFI) is based on HELIO’s experience and expertise in indicator development.
 The result is a composite index that spans the five categories of capital.

-1. Natural capital in the form of natural resources, air, land and ecosystems providing goods and services such as waste absorption;
+1. Natural capital in the form of natural resources, air, land and ecosystems providing goods and services in particular waste absorption;

 2. Social capital in the form of functioning social networks and institutions often embodying intellectual assets;

 3. Human capital in the form of an educated, happy and healthy population and workforce;

 4. Financial capital such as stocks, bonds and currency deposits; and

-5. Produced capital like machinery, buildings, monuments, telecommunications and other types of infrastructure.
+5. Produced capital such as machinery, buildings, monuments, telecommunications and other types of infrastructure.

 HIFI provides a multi-faceted overview on sustainable energy investments; it can cover any country, enabling comparison on a global scale.
 It focuses on energy policies that are set by national policy makers.